 - Alex and Ben are a gay couple who are about to get married.
 While Ben wants a humble and modest ceremony, Alex wants it to be extravagant and expensive.
 Meeting with the wedding adviser while Ben is sick one day, Alex raises the budget from $5,000, to $20,000.
 When Ben finds out he demands angrily why.
 Alex says that he “deserves more than a measly little wedding” and guilt trips Ben into going through with it.

 These are only a few illustrations, but there are countless stories out there that exemplify both passive and aggressive disregard for others.

 By now you may be wondering: do I have a sense of entitlement?
 Like anything in life there is a spectrum, and while you may not be a full-blown narcissist or have a borderline personality disorder, you may exhibit a certain level of selfishness that makes other people’s lives hard.
 If you have a sense of entitlement, symptoms include the following:

-1. You impose unrealistic demands onto your family, children, friends, acquaintances, lovers, employees, and/or employers.
+1. You impose unrealistic demands on your family, children, friends, acquaintances, lovers, employees, and/or employers.

 2. You tend to feel sorry for yourself if things don’t work out the way you wanted (self-pity), and openly advertise this in melodramatic, attention-seeking ways.